In a state agency this class is accountable for directing the staff and operations of a human resources management program.

 In the Departments of Children and Families, Correction, Developmental Services and Mental Health and Addiction Services serves in one of the following capacities:

 a.
-Oversees the full range of human resources operations and staff of a large region, facility or district including, but not limited to, recruitment, selection, employee counseling, benefits, retention, performance management, FMLA administration, labor relations, workforce and organizational planning, classification and compensation, safety, training, payroll, staff development and workers’ compensation administration.
+Oversees the full range of human resource operations and staff of a large region, facility or district including, but not limited to, recruitment, selection, employee counseling, benefits, retention, performance management, FMLA administration, labor relations, workforce and organizational planning, classification and compensation, safety, training, payroll, staff development and workers’ compensation administration.

 b.
 Oversees multiple, complex and comprehensive centralized human resources function(s) with a professional staff of ten (10) or more.